ahmed-mahran/typedtensor/README.md

 b = TypedTensor[torch.FloatTensor, BatchDim, SequenceDim, FeatureDim](cast(torch.FloatTensor, torch.randn(128, 1024, 768)))

-# NOTE: type casting ops, with name as*, can be removed if new specs are imlemented in python and type checkers
 # TypedTensor[torch.FloatTensor, BatchDim, SequenceDim, SequenceDim]
 w = (
     a # TypedTensor[FloatTensor, BatchDim, SequenceDim, FeatureDim]